Loving the Spectrum

-Over the past 16 years – (I created this blog in 2011, updated 2013 B was 9 years old and now it is 2020) I have, and still do, continue to spend every waking moment, and many sleeping moments, thinking, doing and trying different treatments for the various letter disorders given to our son and after a while, our daughter.
-Yes, it is astonishingly 16 years after this story began, and yet we are still not completely where we need to be mentally, physically, emotionally, financially, and spiritually.
+Over the past 18 years (I started writing this blog in 2011) I have continued to spend every waking moment, and many sleeping moments, thinking about, wondering about, and trying different treatments for the various letter disorders given to our son and after a while, our daughter.
+Yes, it is astonishingly 18 years since this story began, and yet we are still not completely where we need to be mentally, physically, emotionally, financially, and spiritually.
 I really thought by now, this would be a tale of triumph and a road map to hope for others, but our story is not over yet.
 Find our media pages here

 This blog was borne out of a quest for recovery.

-Eventually, we woke up and come to the realization that it doesn’t matter what THE letter disorder is, everyone has super conflicting ideas on how best to treat “it”!
+Eventually, we woke up and come to the realization that it doesn’t matter what THE letter disorder is, everyone has super conflicting ideas on how best to treat whatever “it” is!

 This blog is my gift to others in our situation.
-I will hopefully, in order, chronicle our journey from 11 months, when we first saw a change in our child’s functional abilities, to where we are now – 16 years and counting.
+My goal was always to chronicle, in order, our journey from 11 months old, when we first saw a change in our child’s functional abilities, to where we are now – 18 years and counting.
 This journey has been so difficult at times, some things have continued to be an ongoing challenge and some treatments have been revisited but I attempt to keep it all on a fairly linear timeline/track.
 It gets a little more confusing when we add treatment for child #2 as the dx of P.A.N.D.A.S. became a reality for her later in life.